sanger/limber/docs/exports_yaml_files.md

 # Exports yaml files

-There are a number of `*.yml` files located in `config/exports` these configure the exports via the {ExportsController}.
+The `config/exports/exports.yml` file configures the exports via the {ExportsController}.
 Limber automatically loads all `.yml` files within this directory into {Export}.
 Filenames, and the grouping of pipelines within files, have no functional relevance, and are intended for organizational reasons.

 Loading of yaml files is handled by {ConfigLoader::ExportsLoader} which loads all files, detects potential duplicates, and is loaded by {Export}.